sourcegraph/about/content/blogposts/2023/cody-vscode-0-18-release.md

 socialImage: https://storage.googleapis.com/sourcegraph-assets/blog/blog-vscode-v018-release/cody-vscode-v0-18-og.png
 ---

-The Cody for VS Code v0.18 update introduces a new chat interface, allowing for side-by-side chat windows and improved context control, including a reworked context dropdown that shows file names and line ranges, and an Enhanced Context button for better LLM responses.
+The Cody for VS Code v0.18.0 update introduces a new chat interface, allowing for side-by-side chat windows, a reworked context dropdown that shows file names and line ranges, and improved context control using the new Enhanced Context Selector.

 ## New Chat Interface